tasmota/docs/docs/Displays.md

 :3,E8,00,00,02
 #
 ```
-Scripter is the nost convenient way to edit and develop a uDisplay driver.
+Scripter is the nost convenient way to edit and develop an uDisplay driver.
 On every scripter save the display is reinitialized and you immediately see results of your changes.

 !!! example "Scripter driven display descriptor"